faniyamokhayyeri/DSFS/README.md

 - **[Download the Basel Face Model](http://faces.cs.unibas.ch/bfm/main.php?nav=1-2&id=downloads)** and move `01_MorphableModel.mat` into the folders.

-Note: the code only works in Windows 64x

 ## Citation:

 If you find this work useful, please cite our paper with the following bibtex: